 American Love Stories Across the Eras

 Have you jumped on the Hamilton bandwagon?
 I sure have.
 While you’ll also want to pick up the biography that inspired the story to learn the facts behind the man.
 Sometimes what you want is an inspiring love story.
-While little is actually known about the courting of Eliza Schyler by Alexander Hamilton, de la Cruz takes what we do know and turns it into a beautiful love story.
-A good light read!

 This is one of the few novels I read in school that I actually loved.
 And it’s continued to be one of my favorites.
 The main character is an inspiring woman who strives through a challenging life.
 It’s a great book to go back to, even if you didn’t love it when you first read it in school.